anamtasiddiquii/random-password-generator/README.md

-# random-password-generator
-A simple Python script to generate secure, customizable passwords using random letters, digits, and symbols.
-It uses the random and string modules to create strong passwords based on user-defined character counts.
-Great for quick, secure password creation from the command line.

-🔐 Random Password Generator in Python
+🔐 Random Password Generator

-A random password generator is a simple program that creates secure, random passwords by combining letters, digits, and symbols.
-Using Python’s built-in random and string modules, you can:
+A simple and customizable Python program that generates secure passwords using random letters, digits, and symbols.
+Ideal for creating strong, unpredictable passwords for websites, apps, or personal use.
+Built with Python’s `random` and `string` modules and runs directly in the terminal.

+✨ Features

+✔ Custom Character Counts – Choose how many letters, digits, and symbols to include ✔ Secure Generation – Uses `random.choices()` and `shuffle()` for strong entropy ✔ Full Character Support – Mixes uppercase, lowercase, numbers, and special symbols ✔ Instant Output – Generates a ready-to-use password in seconds ✔ Clean & Minimal – Easy-to-understand script for beginners or quick tools

-Let the user choose how many letters, digits, and symbols they want.
+You’ll be prompted to enter how many letters, digits, and symbols you want.
+The script will generate and print a secure password based on your input.

-Use:

-string.ascii_letters for A–Z and a–z

-string.digits for 0–9

-A custom string like "@#$*/_" for symbols

-Use random.choices() to pick random characters from each group.

-Combine all characters, shuffle them, and use ''.join() to make a final password string.